SystemCraftsman/testcontainers-kubernetes-operator-demo/src/test/java/com/systemcraftsman/kubegame/test/K3sResource.txt

 public class K3sResource implements QuarkusTestResourceLifecycleManager {

+    //Initializes the K3sContainer instance.
+    //It uses the Docker image "rancher/k3s:v1.24.12-k3s1"
     static K3sContainer k3sContainer = new K3sContainer(
             DockerImageName.parse("rancher/k3s:v1.24.12-k3s1"));

+    //Start method is one of the methods in the interface QuarkusTestResourceLifecycleManager
+    //This method runs when a test lifecycle is started
+    //In this case, it is used for starting the container and setting the kubeConfigYaml value into a property.
     @Override
     public Map<String, String> start() {
         k3sContainer.start();